katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 When you use the ``roles`` option at the play level, for each role 'x':

-- If roles/x/tasks/main.yml exists, Ansible adds the tasks in that file to the play.
+- If roles/x/tasks/main.yml exists, Assible adds the tasks in that file to the play.
-- If roles/x/handlers/main.yml exists, Ansible adds the handlers in that file to the play.
+- If roles/x/handlers/main.yml exists, Assible adds the handlers in that file to the play.
-- If roles/x/vars/main.yml exists, Ansible adds the variables in that file to the play.
+- If roles/x/vars/main.yml exists, Assible adds the variables in that file to the play.
-- If roles/x/defaults/main.yml exists, Ansible adds the variables in that file to the play.
+- If roles/x/defaults/main.yml exists, Assible adds the variables in that file to the play.
-- If roles/x/meta/main.yml exists, Ansible adds any role dependencies in that file to the list of roles.
+- If roles/x/meta/main.yml exists, Assible adds any role dependencies in that file to the list of roles.
 - Any copy, script, template or include tasks (in the role) can reference files in roles/x/{files,templates,tasks}/ (dir depends on task) without having to path them relatively or absolutely.

-When you use the ``roles`` option at the play level, Ansible treats the roles as static imports and processes them during playbook parsing.
-Ansible executes your playbook in this order:
+When you use the ``roles`` option at the play level, Assible treats the roles as static imports and processes them during playbook parsing.
+Assible executes your playbook in this order:

 - Any ``pre_tasks`` defined in the play.
 - Any handlers triggered by pre_tasks.